weatherlink/v2-api/_pages/authentication.md

   nav: "navMain"
 ---

-The WeatherLink v2 API uses an API Key, as API Secret, a request timestamp, and a calculated API Signature for authenticating API requests.
+The WeatherLink v2 API uses an API Key, an API Secret, a request timestamp, and a calculated API Signature for authenticating API requests.

 During the beta test phase of the v2 API selected beta testers will be provided with an API Key and API Secret.